Error estimates of semi-discrete and fully discrete finite element methods for the Cahn-Hilliard-Cook equation: The Cahn-Hilliard-Cook equation

 Thanks to \eqref{eq:eigenvalue-A-H}, the operator $-A^2$ can generate an analytic semigroup $E(t)=e^{-tA^2}$ on $H$ and

 By expansion in terms of the eigenbasis of $A$ and using the Parseval identity, one can easily obtain

-Throughout the paper, $C$ denotes a generic nonnegative constant that is independent of the discretization parameters $h$ and $k$ and may change from line to line.
+Throughout the paper, $C$ denotes a generic positive constant that may change from line to line.
 The next assumption specifies the nonlinearity of the considered equation. \begin{assumption} (Nonlinearity) Let $F \colon L_6(D ; \mathbb{R}) \rightarrow H$ be a deterministic mapping given by

 \end{assumption} It is easy to check that, for any $v, \psi, \psi_1, \psi_2\in L_6(D)$,

 Moreover, there exists a constant $C$ such that